melles1991/usecuewebsite/_portfolio/en/stemnjr.md

 order: 0
 ---

-I have built this perfectly scoring voting website for the Nationale Jeugdraad, which allows you to cast votes for multiple kandidates.
+I have built this perfectly scoring voting website for the Dutch National Youth Council, which allows you to cast votes for multiple kandidates.
 I made the voting very accessible by omitting SMS verification.
 Ofcourse that required some (extra) measurements to detect invalid votes.
 How that works?
 That is a secret.